chromavr/BMBFmods/TrailGuide.md

 ![Resize Image](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/Trail/1.1%20resize%20image.JPG)

 *This is optional: You may want to add a fade to it.
-Simply do that by selecting the `Gradient Tool` and drag it from right to left.*
+Simply do that by selecting the `Gradient Tool` and drag it from bottom to top.
+Also if you want to make it transparent you'll need to make the fade black.*

 ![Gradient Tool](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/Trail/2%20gradient%20tool.jpg)